AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/faq.md

 systemd-r 14542 systemd-resolve 14u IPv4 86179 0t0 TCP 127.0.0.53:domain
 ```

-To fix this, you must either disable the `systemd-resolved` daemon or choose a different network interface and bind to an accessible IP address on it, such as the IP address of your router inside your network.
+To fix this, you must either disable the `systemd-resolved` daemon or choose a different network interface and bind your AdGuard Home to an accessible IP address on it, such as the IP address of your router inside your network.
 But if you do need to listen on `localhost`, there are several solutions.

 Firstly, AdGuard Home can detect such configurations and disable `systemd-resolved` for you if you press the *Fix* button located next to the `address already in use` message on the installation screen.